jakartaee/jakarta.ee/.github/ISSUE_TEMPLATE/compatibility.md

 **A product name and version**

+**The Profile (Full Platform, Web Profile, Both) that the Compatible Product is submitted to be listed under**

 **A product logo with a transparent background in SVG format (optional)**

 **The Participant, Enterprise or Strategic Member name supporting the Compatible Software Product**